winitzki/scall/tutorial/programming_dhall.md

 let zipNELF_padding = zipLFixViaApplicative1BizipP FNEL bifunctorFNEL applicative1FNEL bizipPFNEL_padding foldable2FNEL
 let zipNELF_truncating = zipLFixViaApplicative1BizipP FNEL bifunctorFNEL applicative1FNEL bizipPFNEL_truncating foldable2FNEL
 ```
-However, it turns out that these two functions work in the same way.
+However, it turns out that these two functions work in the same way for non-empty lists.
 Let us see how some sample data is zipped by these functions:

 todo: figure out why padding and truncating are the same here